holepunchto/pear-docs/guide/starting-a-pear-desktop-project.md

 ## Step 4.
 Configuration

-Application configuration lives under the `pear` property in `package.json`
+Application configuration is under the `pear` property in `package.json`

 Open `package.json` and update it to: